liukidar/pcx/README.md

 Then you hav two options:

 - Install a stable version
 - Clone this repository and install the package by linking to the this folder.
-The installation of this libary only links to this folder and thus dynamically updates all your changes.
+The installation of this libary only links to this folder and thus dynamically updates with all your changes.

 ### Install stable version